sun2ii/nba-stats-predictor/README.md

 Several models will then be explored to improve over the benchmark including other ensemble and tree-based models, Support-Vector Machines (SVM), XGBoost.

 * **Evaluation Metrics:** R-squared and RMSE will be used for the regression part of the model

+### Project Folders
+* assets - neural networking models
+* nba-dataset - csv files that are used
+* static - Images/CSS/JS files
+* templates - flask html files
+* ipynb - Jupyter notebooks that I worked on in Kaggle to help support my project

 ### How to Run
 `pip3 install -r requirements.txt`